 Members of an enterprise group—Membership is controlled outside of the portal by an enterprise group.
 This option is only available if you are an administrator of the organization or have the privilege to link built-in groups to enterprise groups.
 The exact process to configure this depends on whether your IDP is AD/LDAP based or SAML based; see the About linking enterprise groups section below.

 - Anyone—Any organization member can join the group without being invited or approved.
-Members of other organizations can join the group as long as they have privileges to join external groups.
 Members who click Join this group on the group page are instantly granted membership in the group.

 - For Who can contribute content to the group?, select one of the following: